-NOTE: For the title, the spelling and capitalization of the project titles/locations identified in this application must be consistently used throughout to ensure clear identification of each project.
-For example, a project title of "Green Acres, Site 3" here should appear as "Green Acres, Site 3" at every other reference in this application.
+NOTE: For the title, the spelling and capitalization of the project title and any associated site number(s) identified in the application must be consistently used throughout the application to ensure clear identification of each project and site number. e.g., a project title of "Green Acres, Site 3" here should appear as "Green Acres, Site 3" at every other reference in this application.
 A reference to some other title such as "green acres subdivision" or "#3 Green Street" elsewhere in the application could cause delays in the eligibility review process.